nallagondu/production_ed/week2/day3.md

 Welcome to Day 3!
 Today, we're making a significant architectural shift - replacing OpenAI with AWS Bedrock for AI responses.
 This change brings several advantages: lower latency (requests stay within AWS), potential cost savings, and deeper integration with AWS services.
 You'll learn how enterprise applications leverage cloud-native AI services for production deployments.

+## HEADS UP: Something important to watch out for -

+In Bedrock, models aren't always available in every region.
+When you're choosing the model to use below, it's possible that you'll need to change the region (top right of the console) to either `us-west-2` or `us-east-1` to find the model you want.
+You'll need to match that AWS region in the code.
+Remember to change the region back to your local region when looking at other AWS services.
+The Bedrock model doesn't need to run in the same region as the rest of your infrastructure..

+Thank you to Andy C (again) for making this important point!

 ## What You'll Learn Today

 - **AWS Bedrock fundamentals** - Amazon's managed AI service